ikraamg/tripOptimiser/README.md

 ## How to use

-- Upload bookings via csv or add trip locations via the browser
+- Upload bookings via csv or add trip locations via the browser with the following headers: [Passenger,Location,Destination,Timeslot]
 - The index page shows only the 'home location' of '64 Rigger Rd, Spartan, Kempton Park, 1619'.

 ### Installation